 # bmake install

 Our primary platform is SmartOS, but our packages are portable across illumos distributions.
-They are available in 3 sets (32-bit, 64-bit, multiarch) for SmartOS, OmniOS, OpenIndiana, and Tribblix.
+They are built nightly from pkgsrc trunk for SmartOS, OmniOS, OpenIndiana, and Tribblix.

 Our Linux packages are built on CentOS 6 and 7 for distributions based on RedHat Enterprise Linux.
 They provide a useful companion to the default set of available RPM packages.